mitcho/turktools/use/color.md

 When using this setup, the experiment code that you use must be a known CSS color code.
 Here are 17 standard ones:

-aqua, black, blue, fuchsia, gray, grey, green, lime, maroon, navy, olive, purple, red, silver, teal, white and yellow
+aqua, black, blue, fuchsia, gray, grey, green, lime, maroon, navy, olive, purple, red, silver, teal, white, and yellow